Life after divorce – what to do and how to move on

 Link copied to clipboard

-I can remember the anti-climax of getting my final decree at the end of my divorce.
-I opened the final order (then it was called the decree absolute) and stared at the bit of paper.
-I was completely underwhelmed by the event of ‘being divorced’, whilst being totally overwhelmed with my life at that precise moment.
+I can remember the anticlimax of getting legal confirmation that my divorce was granted.
+I opened the final order – which was then used to be called the [decree absolute] (https://amicable.io/what-is-a-decree-absolute) – and stared at the bit of paper.
+I was completely underwhelmed by the event of ‘being divorced’, while being totally overwhelmed with my life at that precise moment.

-Don’t reinvent yourself, don’t take up yoga (yet) sort out the basic stuff first
+Don’t reinvent yourself – sort out the basics first

 Julia Roberts may have ‘eaten, prayed and loved’, but for most of us, there are some more fundamental things to sort out when life no longer follows the expected path.